Solve ‘Oversized’ OST File issues in Outlook using Manual Tricks

 Read time 9 minutes

 Both OST and PST files hold importance to an Outlook user.
-They act as storage containers of all the user’s data including emails, contacts, tasks, calendar etc. The only difference is that PST and OST store this information in the online and offline mode respectively.
+They function as storage containers of all the user’s data including emails, contacts, tasks, calendars, etc. The only difference is that PST and OST store this information in the online and offline modes, respectively.
 Due to the vast quantity of information, the file size turns out to be oversized.
-It gets tricky to manage oversized OST files and in addition, corruption in any of these will ultimately cause Outlook data to suffer.
-Hence, it is crucial to solve oversized OST file issues in Outlook.
-Also, the storage capacity of the file depends on the installed version of MS Outlook application.
+It gets tricky to manage oversized OST files and in addition, corruption in any of these will result in Outlook data to suffer.
+To be prepared in advance for such possible future scenarios, the OST file size limit has to be your highest priority.
+Hence, reducing the OST file size and solving one-way, oversized OST file issues in Outlook is crucial.
+Also, the file’s storage capacity depends on the MS Outlook application’s installed version.

 Outlook Version OST File Size Limit